Last updated on .

 The gates opening

-A tugboat pushing the barge out of the locks at the Ballard Locks in Seattle, Washington
+A tugboat pushing the barge out of the Ballard Locks in Seattle, Washington

 A tugboat pushing the barge out of the locks

-Next, we continued exploring the locks by walking across the smaller set of locks and then a pedestrian bridge over the spillway.
-We were able to look down and see the water rushing down.
+Next, we continued by walking across the smaller set of locks and then a pedestrian bridge over the spillway.
+The smaller lock measures 30 × 150 feet (9.1 × 45.7 meters).
+As we crossed the bridge, we looked down to see the water rushing down the spillway.

 Bridge over the spillway